GraphicHealer/AutounattendGUI/README.md

 ## Setup
 **THIS MUST BE RUN ON WINDOWS 10**
-There is a bug in the windows 11 version of WinPE that does not allow Wifi drivers to function properly through OSDCloud.
+The windows 11 version of WinPE does not allow Wifi and other drivers to function properly through OSDCloud, as it dropps support for several key devices.
 Please use Windows 10 for your build environment, you can use a VM or a dedicated machine.

 First, download the Git repo.